Section outline

 The updated SDS is disseminated free of charge to all the former recipients for whom the providers have supplied the substance or mixture within the last 12 months.

-• the substance is included in the Candidate List for authorisation, and
+• The substance is included in the Candidate List for authorisation, and

-• the substance is present in the article at a concentration above 0.1% weight by weight (w/w).
+• The substance is present in the article at a concentration above 0.1% weight by weight (w/w).

 Regarding the obligations to communicate information on substances in articles (both to recipients and consumers), please note the following: